52vis/2016-13/README.md

 ![](2016-13-example-vis.png)

-Feel free to do a PR to the repo for you creation.
+Feel free to do a PR to the repo for your creation.
 Just make a directory and put your code in there with a sample vis or a screenshot (you may have an interactive vis which requires a run-time environment).